debtcollective/student-debt-campaign/src/pages/index.md

   - background: /img/image_3.png
     colour: purple
     content: >-
-      We are not paying our student loans this means we are already in default or that we have enrolled in programs such as forbearance, deferment or $0 IBR in order to halt our payments.
+      We are not paying our student loans.
+This means we are already in default or that we have enrolled in programs such as forbearance, deferment or $0 Income Based Repayment in order to halt our payments.
 The government and the lenders aren't getting a cent from us!
     feed:
       - picture: /img/ami-schneider.jpg
         status: >-